 Los Angeles Sexual Harassment Attorney

 The lawyers at our firm have handled dozens of sexual harassment claims.
-Hennig Ruiz & Singh, PC aggressively advocate on behalf of works who suffer the indignity of sexual harassment on the job.
+Hennig Kramer Ruiz & Singh, LLP aggressively advocate on behalf of works who suffer the indignity of sexual harassment on the job.
 All of our attorneys have at least a decade's worth of experience.
 Our sexual harassment law firm has stood firmly in the fight against workplace sexual harassment since 1995.

 Unlike many attorneys who hope to settle, our Los Angeles sexual harassment lawyers aren't afraid to take your case to trial.
 As experienced litigators, we fight hard for our clients.